Implementing and Evaluating Security in O-RAN: Interfaces, Intelligence, and Platforms: Introduction

-\rev{To address these shortcomings, we identify three components within O-RAN—Open Interfaces, \gls{ai}-native closed loop control, and cloud-based platforms—that pose heightened risks and propose actionable strategies to mitigate these risks.
+Security in O-RAN is still in its early stages.
+Tab.~\ref{tab: prior work} summarizes the focus, security topics addressed, and security implementations in the existing literature on O-RAN security. \cite{ramezanpour2022intelligent} explores zero-trust principles, adding network analytics and anomaly detection to authentication mechanisms.
+Abdalla {\em et al.}\cite{abdalla2022toward}, Mimran {\em et al.}\cite{mimran2022evaluating} and Polese {\em et al.}~\cite{polese2022understanding} identify potential threats and vulnerabilities but do not assess the cost of protection.
+To address these shortcomings, we identify three components within O-RAN—Open Interfaces, \gls{ai}-native closed loop control, and cloud-based platforms—that pose heightened risks and propose actionable strategies to mitigate these risks.
 Different from previous works, we empirically evaluate the impact--in terms of cost and effectiveness--of implementing several of these measures.
-Specifically, the contributions of this article include: \begin{itemize} \item Reporting the observed effects on latency, throughput, and processing load from integrating encryption into the E2 interface. \item Assessing the efficacy of employing Autoencoders to mitigate potential attacks targeting the \gls{ai}. \item Identifying and detailing three pivotal principles of cloud security essential for safeguarding computing platforms in O-RAN deployments. \end{itemize} }
+Specifically, the contributions of this article include: \begin{itemize} \item Reporting the observed effects on latency, throughput, and processing load from integrating encryption into the E2 interface. \item Assessing the efficacy of employing Autoencoders to mitigate potential attacks targeting the \gls{ai}. \item Identifying and detailing three pivotal principles of cloud security essential for safeguarding computing platforms in O-RAN deployments. \end{itemize}

 The organization of this paper, summarized in Fig.~\ref{fig:fig1}, is as follows.
-We first give a brief background on the O-RAN architecture.
+We first provide a brief background on the O-RAN architecture.
 Then, we discuss the open interfaces, followed by a baseline implementation evaluating the cost of securing them.
-We demonstrate how to secure the intelligence, as well as ways to mitigate threats targeting \gls{ai}/\gls{ml} applications hosted on the near-RT \gls{ric}.
-Next, we provide an overview on how to secure platforms and disaggregated functions.
-Finally, we propose possible ways to advance the security in O-RAN, and we draw our conclusions.
+Next, we demonstrate how to secure the intelligence and mitigate threats targeting \gls{ai}/\gls{ml} applications hosted on the near-RT \gls{ric}.
+After that, we provide an overview on securing platforms and disaggregated functions.
+Finally, we propose ways to advance security in O-RAN and draw our conclusions.